Alcaraz, Medvedev Advance Jabeur Wins Us Open Thriller

 Alcaraz also conjured one of the shots of the tournament to clinch a decisive break in the fourth set, curling a logic-defying forehand up the line past Evans for a 4-2 lead.

-Alcaraz, who will surrender his world number one ranking to Novak Djokovic at the end of this tournament, admitted he was motivated by matching Federer in defending his crown.
+Alcaraz, who will surrender his World No.1 ranking to Novak Djokovic at the end of this tournament, admitted he was motivated by matching Federer in defending his crown.

 "Obviously defending the title is a goal for me," he said.
 "I'm looking for that.
 Nobody's done it here since Roger so I'd love to be part of tournament history with him."